ystk/debian-python2.7/Doc/library/stdtypes.rst

            frozenset([iterable])

    Return a new set or frozenset object whose elements are taken from *iterable*.
-The elements of a set must be hashable.
+The elements of a set must be :term:`hashable`.
 To represent sets of sets, the inner sets must be :class:`frozenset` objects.
 If *iterable* is not specified, a new empty set is returned.

    Instances of :class:`set` and :class:`frozenset` provide the following
    operations: